WordPress iFrame – How to Embed Videos and Other Content in WP

 An iFrame code will be generated for you.
 Copy it and paste it to your webpage the same way you did for Youtube.
 And that’s it.

-You can always adjust the width and height of the iframe by using your own values.
+You can always adjust the width and height of the iFrame by using your own values.
 For instance, the width here has been set to 500px.
 You can change it to, say, 750px upon pasting it to your website.
-But you would need to ensure width to height ratio is preserved by using an online tool like Red Route Image Resizing Calculator.
+But you would need to ensure the width to height ratio is preserved by using an online tool like Red Route Image Resizing Calculator.

 WordPress iFrame Plugins